 I. COUNTY-WIDE PLANNING POLICIES

 The County-Wide Planning Policies are the framework for county and city comprehensive plans developed and adopted pursuant to the State Growth Management Act.
 The policies are to ensure that city and county comprehensive plans are consistent.
 The policies for Thurston County were developed by the Board of County Commissioners and representatives of elected city and town councils.
 Public hearings were held on the policies, and they were subsequently ratified by the city and town councils and adopted by the Board of County Commissioners.
-They include policies on the subjects of urban growth areas and their boundaries, orderly development and provision of services within growth areas, joint city and county planning within growth areas, siting county-wide and state-wide public capital facilities, analysis of fiscal impact, economic development and employment, affordable housing, transportation, environmental quality and process policies (population projections and urban growth areas and review of these policies).
-Copies are available at local libraries or from Thurston County.
+They include policies on the subjects of urban growth areas and their boundaries, orderly development and provision of services within growth areas, joint city and county planning within growth areas, siting county-wide and state-wide public capital facilities, analysis of fiscal impact, economic development and employment, affordable housing, transportation, environmental quality, and process policies (population projections and urban growth areas and review of these policies).
+Here you can find the latest version of Thurston County’s Countywide Planning Policies.

 II.
 THURSTON COUNTY PLANS RELATED TO LAND USE